 A complete description of all Richmont Graduate University's academic policies is provided in the Graduate Catalog.
-Those policies will apply to the following degree programs: Master of Arts in Ministry, Master of Arts in Ministry: Anglican Studies Concentration, Master of Arts in Spiritual Formation and Direction, the Graduate Certificate in Spiritual Direction and the Graduate Certificate in Anglican Studies.
+Those policies will apply to the following degree programs: Master of Arts in Ministry, Master of Arts in Ministry: Anglican Studies Concentration, Master of Arts in Spiritual Formation and Direction, the Doctorate of Ministry in Spiritual Formation & Leadership, the Graduate Certificate in Spiritual Direction, the Graduate Certificate in Anglican Studies, and the Certificate in Racial Trauma, Intervention, and Justice.